hannahro15/CI-Halloween-Hackathon-25/README.md

 ## Features

-## Future features

-As a team, we plan to continue developing the app beyond its initial demo scope.
-Our goal is to enhance usability, engagement, and magical matchmaking through the following features:

-- **Search & filters** – Add a search bar and filters (age, speciality, distance, availability) to help users find suitable cats quickly.
-- **Saved favourites & history** – Allow users to bookmark cat profiles and revisit previous matches or interactions.
-- **Notifications & reminders** – Implement push/email notifications for new matches, updates, or seasonal rituals.

 ### Navigation Bar
 The navigation bar is present on all pages, providing easy access to the main sections of the site: Home, Meet the Coven, Find a Cat, Tips & Spells, and Contact.
 It also includes login and registration links for user accounts.